akaihola/jupyter-aichat/README.rst

 ::

-    %%say
+    %%ai
     I've created an AI chat user interface for Jupyter notebooks.
-    It adds the `%say` and `%%say` magic commands for writing messages, renders response messages in the notebook,
+    It adds the `%ai` and `%%ai` magic commands for writing messages, renders response messages in the notebook,
     and keeps the whole conversation in memory.